R/GA

-R/GA is a innovation consultancy, and digital design and advertising agency, headquartered in New York City, with global offices in Austin, Los Angeles, San Francisco, Portland, London, Berlin, São Paulo, Buenos Aires, Singapore, Shanghai, Sydney and Tokyo.
+R/GA is an innovation consultancy, and digital design and advertising agency, headquartered in New York City, with global offices in Austin, Los Angeles, San Francisco, Portland, London, Berlin, São Paulo, Buenos Aires, Singapore, Shanghai, Sydney, Canberra, and Tokyo.
 The company has received a number of industry honors for its creative and media work, including Adweek's Digital Agency of the Decade in 2009 and Campaign Magazine's Digital Innovation Agency of the Decade in 2019.
-R/GA is a subsidiary of Interpublic Group of Companies.
+R/GA became an independent agency in 2025 when it spun out of Interpublic Group of Companies with private equity funding.

 History

 R/GA, formerly R/Greenberg Associates, was founded in 1977, by two brothers, Richard and Robert Greenberg with $15,000 of capital.
 Richard was the designer, while Robert was the producer and cameraman.
 It has restructured its business model every nine years due to the CEO's belief in numerology.
 Over 40 years, the company has evolved from a computer-assisted film-making studio to a digital design and consulting company, as part of a major advertising network.